 I used to head out to the corner shop and talk to the till assistant for longer than was socially acceptable.
 And when the postman rang the bell to deliver a parcel I would strike up a conversation and keep him on the doorstep.
 I was just so desperate to speak to another adult human being!

-Plucking up the nerves to get out there and confront loneliness as a new mum
+Plucking up the nerves to get out there and confront loneliness

 I eventually found out details of baby classes and baby and toddler groups near me and plucked up the courage to go along to one or two each week.
 After weeks of being at home alone with my baby, suddenly getting back out there was daunting.